xxfoundation/elixxir-docs/cmix.md

 K1, K2 and K3.
 The message M is the precise payload size that matches the size of the space covered by the prime order cyclic group.
 The ciphertext is computed using modular multiplication over the prime order cyclic group.
-Therefore the first field implies computing `M * K1 * K2 * K3 mod p` where p is the RFC 3526 specified 4096 bit ModP cyclic group previously mentioned in the Ciphersuite section at the beginning of this document.
+Therefore the first field implies computing:
+`M * K1 * K2 * K3 mod p` where p is the RFC 3526 specified 4096 bit ModP
+cyclic group previously mentioned in the Ciphersuite section at the beginning of this document.

 The KMACs fields are used to ensure that the ciphertext was composed of the expected symmetric keys.
 Each hop through the mix cascade results in one of the K values being removed and an R value being multiplied in.
-For example the first hop removes the K1 value from the message ciphertext and multiplies in the R1 value:

-**Glossary**

-* M: The message sent by the client, traversing the mix network.

-* K1, K2, K3: Shared symmetric keys known by the client and the respective mix node.

-* R1, R2, R3: Random values introduced by each mix node used to give us the bitwise unlinkability property.

-* S1, S2, S3: Random values introduced by each mix node used to give us the bitwise unlinkability property.

-* permute: A function which permutes a list.
-We use the Fisher Yates Shuffle algorithm.

-* KMAC1, KMAC

 If we describe all the transformations in this phase it would look like this for three hops: